 Another disadvantage is that some full-foot fins put a lot of pressure on the top of your foot and your toes.
 This can and will get uncomfortable after a while and can lead to blisters or even cramps.
 Many divers to switch to open-heel fins when they gain more experience and/or dive in more diverse environments that range from warm to colder waters.

 Open-Heel fins are also called strap fins.
 Modern open-heel fins offer easy-to-adjust straps or bungee cords.
 In both cases, the adjustment is no hassle at all anymore.

 Many divers, when they gain more experience and want to dive deeper and in colder water switch to open-heel fins.
 You can keep your feet warm at nearly any temperature by simply wearing thicker or thinner dive boots.

 When buying open-heel fins you need to take into consideration that you might wear thicker dive boots which will require more space in the foot pocket.
 The foot with the boots should fit tight yet comfortable into the foot pocket.

 New designs of open-heel fins offer bungee straps or spring straps.
 These are basically automatically adjusting the fit without the need to adjust them.

 Another advantage of open-heel fins is that you will often have a better feel in them compared to full-footed fins.
-Many divers report that their propulsion improved from using these fins and that they maneuver more easily due to a tighter bond between your food and the fin.
+Many divers report that their propulsion improved from using these fins and that they maneuver more easily due to a tighter bond between your foot and the fin.

-A last advantage is that the straps on most quality open-heel fins can be replaced.
+The last advantage is that the straps on most quality open-heel fins can be replaced.
 This sounds like something you could simply ignore but if you ever rip the foot pocket of a full-foot fin or the strap on a ‘cheap’ open-heel fin breaks and you have to replace the fins instead of just the strap, it becomes quite an advantage.